risingwavelabs/risingwave/presentation_london/presentation.md

 # Presentation TiDB + RisingWave

+## Intro to streaming

+...

 ## Intro to RisingWave

-## Intro to streaming
+...

 ## Demo

 - This is the big streaming demo
 - Showing how to get data from TiDB to RW
-- TODO: Add yaml file and commands
+    - New files created e.g. if `max_binlog_size` is reached or on restart

 ## Intro to Capture Data Change (CDC)